timgarrels/LazyFox/README.md

 It allows overlapping community detection in very large graph datasets with billions of edges by optimizing a WCC estimation.
 ## Requirements
 The LazyFox release binary has no external requirements.
+LazyFox can be compiled from source via cmake.

 To run the python code and notebooks require the following packages:
 - pandas